Impenetrable Barriers in the Phase Space of a Particle Moving Around a Kerr Rotating Black Hole: Appendix A: Lagrangian descriptors a tool to visualize the phase space

 \section{Appendix A: Lagrangian descriptors a tool to visualize the phase space}

-The Lagrangian descriptors are scalar fields to visualize invariant objects in the multidimensional phase space.
-The main idea behind the method is based on the different behaviour of the trajectories contained in different invariant objects in the phase space \cite{wiggins5,gonzalez3,mancho,lopesinos}.
-Some recent illustrative examples of this phase space visualisation technique are in the references \cite{crossley,hillebrand,zimper}.
+The Lagrangian descriptors are scalar fields useful to visualize invariant objects in the multidimensional phase space.
+The main idea behind the method is based on the distinctive behaviour of the trajectories in different regions of the phase space \cite{wiggins5,wiggins6,gonzalez3,mancho,lopesinos}.
+Some recent illustrative examples using this phase space visualisation technique are in the references \cite{crossley,hillebrand,zimper}.
 For instance, let us consider two trajectories with close initial conditions.
-One trajectory is contained in a stable manifold of an unstable periodic orbit $W^s(\gamma)$ and the other trajectory, with close initial conditions, but not contained in $W^s(\gamma)$.
-The trajectory that belongs to $W^s(\gamma)$ converges to $\gamma$, meanwhile the other trajectory is close only for a finite interval of time.
-This different behaviour generates a significant difference in the value of the scalar field.
+One trajectory is contained in a stable manifold of an unstable periodic orbit $W^s(\gamma)$ and the other trajectory has nearby initial condition, but it is not contained in $W^s(\gamma)$.
+The trajectory that belongs to $W^s(\gamma)$ converges to $\gamma$, meanwhile the other trajectory is close to the first one only for a finite interval of time.
+This different behaviour generates a significant difference in the value of their arclength that is easy to appreciate on a plot.